 Comments: The Department of Veterans Affairs (VA) concurred with our recommendation calling for the agency to clearly articulate how it will monitor and assess the new appeals process compared to the legacy process.
 As of March 2020, VA has addressed some but not all aspects of this recommendation.
 Regarding monitoring, VA has made progress in monitoring and addressing workload changes in its new and legacy appeals processes.
 For example, VA has developed sensitivity models and other analyses to monitor and forecast future VBA and Board workloads, production, and staffing requirements to help VA manage the new and legacy appeals processes.
 Further, the Board is aiming to complete non-remanded legacy appeals by December 2022 by first addressing hearing-requested appeals.
 However, VBA and the Board have yet to specify a complete set of balanced goals for monitoring the new and legacy appeals processes (e.g., timely and accurate processing of appeals while ensuring veteran satisfaction).
-For example, the Board will not establish timeliness goals for all Board options until after collecting additional data during implementation of the new appeals process, thus delaying VA's vision for what successful implementation would look like and hindering awareness of resources required to achieve that vision.
+For example, the Board will not establish timeliness goals for all new Board options until after collecting additional data during implementation of the new appeals process, thus delaying VA's vision for what successful implementation would look like and hindering awareness of resources required to achieve that vision.
 Regarding comparing the performance of the new and legacy appeals processes, VA officials have previously reported that they intend to use timeliness and productivity metrics from section 5 of the Appeals Modernization Act.
 Further, VBA and Board officials have articulated steps they are taking to collect, through surveys, comparable information on veterans' satisfaction with the new and legacy appeals processes.
 However, VA has not fully articulated detailed steps and timeframes for assessing the relative performance of the new and legacy appeals processes.
 For example, VA has not indicated how it will assess whether or the extent to which the new process, which also allows for multiple appeal opportunities, will achieve final resolution of veterans' appeals sooner, on average, than the legacy process, as we recommended in GAO-17-234.
 We will consider closing this recommendation when VA provides documentation indicating how it will assess the new appeals process against the legacy process vis a vis balanced measures.